HEP-FCC/FCCAnalyses/README.md

 In order to use the FCC analysers within ROOT dataframe, a dictionary needs to be built and put into `LD_LIBRARY_PATH` (this happens in `setup.sh`).
 The following needs to be done when running local code and for developers.
-Personal note : Remember to log onto lxplus using the command before "bash" below:
+Personal note : Remember to log onto lxplus to access the workspace using the first line below:

 ```shell
 ssh -Y dimoulin@lxplus.cern.ch